txt/se16/project/feb1.md

 + Your team can demonstrate competency  using _"T"_
 + Your team can practice working together, using Github.
++ Note: this should NOT be a complex task.
+Just something to show you have a base competency with your toolset.

 As  to _documenting some problem_ you can either